quxiaofeng/projetcompromis/_includes/index.md

 Check the global settings by `git config --list`

-#### 6. Test the Github connection by `$ ssh –T git@github.com`
+#### 6. Test the Github connection

+    $ ssh –T git@github.com

+#### Further information of Git can be found with

+    $ git --help
+    $ git status --help
+    $ git add --help
+    $ git commit --help
+    $ git push --help
+    $ git remote --help

 ### Github Config

 1. Register a [Github](https://github.com/) Account

-3. Clone a [jekyll](http://jekyllrb.com/) site (here is the [palmprint repo](https://github.com/quxiaofeng/palmprint) demonstrated in [Palmprint.tk](http://palmprint.tk/) ) in git bash by `git clone git@github.com:quxiaofeng/palmprint.git`
+2. Clone a [jekyll](http://jekyllrb.com/) site (here is the [palmprint repo](https://github.com/quxiaofeng/palmprint) demonstrated in [Palmprint.tk](http://palmprint.tk/) ) in git bash by `git clone git@github.com:quxiaofeng/palmprint.git`

-4. Edit all files
+3. Edit all files

-5. Remove the old git repo by `rm .git -rf` in the local git folder
+4. Remove the old git repo by `rm .git -rf` in the local git folder

-6. Initial the new git repo by `git init` in the local git folder
+5. Initial the new git repo by `git init` in the local git folder

-7. Create `gh-pages` as the default branch by `git checkout -b gh-pages` in the local git folder
+6. Create `gh-pages` as the default branch by `git checkout -b gh-pages` in the local git folder. (**gh-pages** branch is the *default* github pages branch.)

-8. Create a new [Github](https://github.com/) repo in the [Github](https://github.com/) webpage.
+7. Create a new [Github](https://github.com/) repo in the [Github](https://github.com/) webpage.
 For example: [`projetcompromis`](https://github.com/quxiaofeng/projetcompromis) (Project Compromise in French)

-9. Add the remote address to local git repo by `git remote add origin git@github.com:quxiaofeng/projetcompromis.git` in the local git folder
+8. Add the remote address to local git repo by `git remote add origin git@github.com:quxiaofeng/projetcompromis.git` in the local git folder

-10. Add all files, commit changes and push to the remote by `git add -A && git commit -sm 'git init the website' && git push -u origin gh-pages`
+9. Add all files, commit changes and push to the remote by `git add -A && git commit -sm 'Init the website' && git push -u origin gh-pages`

 ###### Then we finished the first site like [this](/images/firstsite.png)